 Anesthesia permits are renewed at the same time the TSBDE dental license is renewed.
 A portion of the renewal fee includes the fee for renewal of anesthesia permits.
-Anesthesia privileges are documents in the lower left-hand column of the Registration Certificate.
+Anesthesia privileges are documented on the lower left-hand side of the license renewal certificate.
 There is no separate paper permit issued for anesthesia privileges.

 Questions regarding anesthesia permits for dentists can be sent to: email@example.com

 A dentist seeking to renew an anesthesia permit must complete the following hours of CE once every two years on the administration of the highest permitted level of sedation or medical emergencies associated with the highest permitted level of sedation.
 CE requirements shall be in addition to any other courses required for licensure.
 Dentists should maintain a copy of their continuing education materials for their records and be prepared to provide them to the TSBDE upon request.

 - Level 1: Minimal Sedation – 6 hours

 - Levels 2 & 3: Moderate Sedation – 8 hours

 - Level 4: Deep Sedation or General Anesthesia – 12 hours

 Emergency Management Course Requirement(s):

 - Nitrous Oxide/Oxygen Inhalation Sedation – Basic Life Support only